 Lee: Obviously, we’ll share your LinkedIn profile for people that want to have a look at it after this but yes, if you introduce yourself.

 Rohit: I’ll start from where am I today and how did I start.

-Teresa: Yes, perfect.
+Theresa: Yes, perfect.